-How Self-Watering Planters Work—A Deep Dive (Indicator, Separator, Drain, Wick)
+How Self-Watering Planters Work—A Comprehensive Deep Dive (Wickless Sub-Irrigation Focus)

 Self-Watering Planters Structure